LssPolymerElements/titanium-responsive-icon/README.md

 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg)](https://www.webcomponents.org/element/LssPolymerElements/titanium-responsive-icon)

-An icon that responds to focused and error events when slotted into an input such as paper input.
+An icon that responds to focused and invalid events when slotted into an input such as paper input.

 `bower install --save titanium-responsive-icon`